tml/badger/README.md

 takes the copies and gives them to his guests, either directly, or by leaving them in a place where his guests will find them.

-Alice, after finding one of Bob's invitations, goes to a code provider of her choice.
-Let's say that **Acme** is her choice key provider.
+Alice, after finding one of Bob's invitations, goes to a "code provider" of her choice.
+Let's say that **Acme** is her choice code provider.
 Acme gives Alice her own special printer, and puts a "public code" for Alice on record.
 Alice's printer is uniquely desgined to print things in a scrambled code.
 The scramble can only be deciphered using the public code that Acme has on record.